adithyabsk/rubystorefront/README.md

 1) No user/visitor should access any private content associated with other user/admin's account.

-Did this through restricting the paths that could be called in the user controller class to only be able to be called by admins who are logged in.
-No guests or other users are able to call these to create users, edit users, destroy users, view users, or view users by their id.
+Did this through restricting the paths that could be called in the User controller class to only be able to be called by admins who are logged in.
+No guests or other users are able to call these to create users, edit users, destroy users, view users besides being able to edit and view themselves.
+Addionally, no guest is able to access anyone's cart or wishlist via code to protect the controllers.
+Lastly, users cannot access or edit eachther's cart or wishlist.

 Testing: